LAC1999/Grimepunk-ttrpg/README.md

 This project was edited in google docs, it is largely a one person project with ocassional help from my friends.

-If you have suggestions, would like to give feedback, opinions, ask question or even play, feel free to contatct me.
+If you have suggestions, would like to give feedback, opinions, ask question or even play, feel free to contact me.

 Contact discord "suntzundere."